-When it comes to the health of college students, most information is geared towards traditional and younger students.
-While there are similarities, non-traditional students have different health concerns and needs.
-Balancing classes, work and personal responsibilities can take a lasting toll on the health of non-traditional students.
+When it comes to the health of college students, most information is geared toward traditional and younger students.
+While there are similarities, nontraditional students have different health concerns and needs.
+Balancing classes, work, and personal responsibilities can take a lasting toll on the health of nontraditional students.

-As a non-traditional student tackling school and personal or professional obligations, it can be easy to push exercise to the back burner.
-The last thing you have time for is going to the gym.
+As a nontraditional student tackling school and personal or professional obligations, it can be easy to overlook the importance of physical activity.
+The last thing you have time for is going to the gym or working out around the house.
 This can cause some major problems, though.
-Maintaining a healthy lifestyle through exercise and self care can enhance your ability to learn and remain fit at the same time.
+Maintaining a healthy and active lifestyle through exercise can enhance your ability to learn and remain fit at the same time.

-If you have children or adults you care for, scheduling an outing to a park or activity can help meet your exercise needs.
-You could also take a walk with a friend or join a pickup game in your community.
-Not only would you meet your exercise goals, you would also combat any feelings of loneliness and isolation you may feel.
+If you have children or adults you care for, visiting a park or other outdoor activities can help meet your exercise needs.
+You could also take a walk with a friend or join a sports league in your community.
+Not only could this help you meet your exercise goals, but also it could help ward off feelings of loneliness and isolation.

-When you take the time to create a regular exercise routine it can also help improve your time management skills, and provide some additional structure to your days.
+When you take the time to create a regular exercise routine it can also help improve your time management skills and provide some additional structure to your days.
 Utilizing a fitness tracker or phone app can help.
-Some, like fitbit, send reminders when you have been sedentary for too long.
-Those small alerts can break up your days and make it easier to remember how long it’s been since you’ve been active.
+Some, like Fitbit, send reminders when you have been sedentary for too long.
+Those small alerts can break up your days and make it easier to remember how long it’s been since you were last active.

-Finding the time to exercise on top of your busy schedule can be difficult.
-The resources below will help you find the best way to reach the right activity level for you when you don’t have much time.
+Finding time to exercise on top of your busy schedule can be difficult.
+The resources below will help you find the best way to reach the right activity level for you when you have limited time.

 - 15-Minute Workouts for Busy People

 - A 20-Minute Daily Exercise Plan for People Too Busy to Work Out